pydio/pydio-doc-admin-guide/3_identity_management/2_sso/3_ED_binding_to_ldap.md

 If you are not very familiar with LDAP, you might find [this article on Microsoft website](https://social.technet.microsoft.com/wiki/contents/articles/5392.active-directory-ldap-syntax-filters.aspx) useful to get more information about LDAP syntax and get further examples.

-When using Active Directory, it is highly recommanded to create a specific security group to ease filtering.
+When using Active Directory, it is highly recommended to create a specific security group to ease filtering.
 Typically creating a `staff` security group in the `company` organisation and adding users and groups to it.

 In Cells, the filter will look like this :